Introduction

 - The category-specific documents needed at the time of submission, besides active health insurance coverage and funds sufficiency, are as follows

-- Investors: Trade license, audited financial statements, proof of capital investment
+- Investors: A trade license, audited financial statements, and proof of capital investment (typically AED 2 million).

-- Entrepreneurs: Business incorporation documents, proof of start-up funding
+- Entrepreneurs: Business incorporation documents and proof of start-up funding (valued at AED 500,000 or more).

 - Students: Academic transcripts, certificates of excellence